 Owning a car can lead to newfound adventures and independence.
-But it also comes with responsibility, from car maintenance (yes, that includes learning how to fill a car up with petrol) to finding the right car insurance.
+But it also comes with responsibility, from car maintenance to finding the right car insurance.

 Car insurance can be particularly tricky to figure out, with a deluge of confusing and often conflicting information to wade through.

-When it comes to finding the right policy to suit the needs of under-25s – and everyone else - here are seven myths you should never believe...
+When it comes to finding the right policy- here are seven myths you should never believe...

 MYTH 1: All comprehensive cover is created equal

 Third party insurance means that any damage to the car in the event of an accident would need to be paid for.
 In fact, only damage to the other vehicle or property would be covered by the insurance.
 Trying to crunch those numbers in your head?
 Here's the short answer: not cheap.

 It's worth comparing different comprehensive policies before you commit.
 If you expect that windscreen cover and legal cover are standard, you may also be in for a surprise.
 Even on comprehensive policies, there can be differences in the amount of cover from different providers.

 Those ‘cheap’ car insurance deals may have hidden add-on costs, while others can come with additional value.
-Some car insurance policies offer discounts to loyalty card holders or members, and even sometimes fuel or shopping vouchers, to say thank you for choosing them.
+Some car insurance policies offer discounts to loyalty card holders or members, and sometimes offer fuel or shopping vouchers to say thank you for choosing them.

 MYTH 2: Third-party car insurance will save you money

 Third-party cover offers the legal minimum of car insurance coverage, helping to protect other property, cars and people in case you cause an accident.
-It doesn't cover you for any damage to your own car or injuries incurred, however, and also doesn't include windscreen cover or a payout if your car gets written off.
+However, it doesn't cover you for any damage to your own car or injuries incurred, and doesn't include windscreen cover or a payout if your car gets written off.